What is Sourwood Honey?

 How Sourwood Honey is Produced

-On top, beekeepers add “additional boxes” that will hold the excess honey – not needed by the bees for Winter.
+On top, beekeepers add honey supers or boxes to collect the excess honey – not needed by the bees for Winter.
+But the key to harvesting sourwood honey is timing.

 When the Sourwood trees around my bee yard start to bloom, (beginning of the honey flow) I will remove any partially filled honey supers and put empty boxes in their place.